placeofexit/placeofexit.github.io/_posts/2016-07-19-socrates-vs-sin.md

   There is a fundamental interpretive dilemma in ancient ethics, which has persisted to this day.
 It can be characterized as the result of two competing and deeply-ingrained interpretive frameworks, corresponding more or less to the Socratic and Christian understandings of *wrong action*.
 comments:
   -
-    author: X. X. (scholar: what the traditions mean by "knowledge")
+    author: 'X. X. (scholar: what the traditions mean by "knowledge")'
     date: '2016-10-29'
     published: false
     body: |